mjansson/rpmalloc/BENCHMARKS.md

 # Benchmarks
-Contained in a parallell repository is a benchmark utility that performs interleaved allocations (both aligned to 8 or 16 bytes, and unaligned) and deallocations (both in-thread and cross-thread) in multiple threads.
+Contained in a parallel repository is a benchmark utility that performs interleaved allocations (both aligned to 8 or 16 bytes, and unaligned) and deallocations (both in-thread and cross-thread) in multiple threads.
 It measures number of memory operations performed per CPU second, as well as memory overhead by comparing the virtual memory mapped with the number of bytes requested in allocation calls.
 The setup of number of thread, cross-thread deallocation rate and allocation size limits is configured by command line arguments.

 https://github.com/mjansson/rpmalloc-benchmark